darumatic/nexus-cli/README.md

 1. Run kubectl create -f ./k8/

-## How to check when the next cronjob runs?
+## How to check when the last cronjob ran?
 1. kubectl get cronjob -n sdlc